denzelngo/trimble_test/README.md

 - `--weight`: path to trained weight
 - `--data`: path to the test dataset

-The result will be saved at file `resul.csv`.
+The result will be saved at file `result.csv`.

 ## Demo
 You can run a demo to classify an image: